IvanSchulz/SolidCP/SolidCP/Sources/SolidCP.EnterpriseServer.Data/README.md

 To create a new migration, you can run MigrationAdd.bat, or if you just want a migration for the database flavor you're developing with, copy the individual lines in AddMigration.bat to a command line shell.

-When you create SolidCP release with deploy-release.bat, deploy-release.bat creates backups of the Model Snapshots ..DbContextModelSnapshot.cs files, so you can always create migrations based on the last SolidCP release.
-When creating a SolidCP release, one can combine all new migrations into one by using the DbContext in the snapshot backup .cs file for the `dotnet ef migrations add` command or by reverting the Model Snapshot to that of the last release and creating a new migration.
+When you create FuseCP release with deploy-release.bat, deploy-release.bat creates backups of the Model Snapshots ..DbContextModelSnapshot.cs files, so you can always create migrations based on the last FuseCP release.
+When creating a FuseCP release, one can combine all new migrations into one by using the DbContext in the snapshot backup .cs file for the `dotnet ef migrations add` command or by reverting the Model Snapshot to that of the last release and creating a new migration.
 During development, when you have to change the database model often you might want to revert the last migration and then calculate a new migration with the MigrationRemove.bat script or the command `dotnet ef migrations remove`.

-# Usage of SolidCP.EnterpriseServer.Data
+# Usage of FuseCP.EnterpriseServer.Data
-SolidCP.EnterpriseServer.Data provides a class DbContext, that can be used as EF DbContext to access the database, It has properties to access the DbSet's of the Entities, and the usual SaveChanges etc. commands.
-In order to consume SoldiCP.EnterpriseServer.Data, you don't have to import the assemblies for EF Core 8 or EF 6, just use the SolidCP.EnterpriseServer.Data.DbContext class.
+FuseCP.EnterpriseServer.Data provides a class DbContext, that can be used as EF DbContext to access the database, It has properties to access the DbSet's of the Entities, and the usual SaveChanges etc. commands.
+In order to consume SoldiCP.EnterpriseServer.Data, you don't have to import the assemblies for EF Core 8 or EF 6, just use the FuseCP.EnterpriseServer.Data.DbContext class.
 It will use either EF Core 8 or EF 6 for accessing the database depending on wether you run on NET 10 or on NET Framework.

 # Connection Strings
-SolidCP.EnterpriseServer.Data uses an additional setting in the connection strings, `DbType`.
+FuseCP.EnterpriseServer.Data uses an additional setting in the connection strings, `DbType`.
 You can set the `DbType` token in the connection string to either `DbType=SqlServer`, `DbType=MySql`, `DbType=MariaDb`, `DbType=Sqlite` or `DbType=PostgreSql`.
-You don't have to specify a providerName with your connection string as SolidCP will determine the correct database type according to the `DbType` token in your connection string automatically.
+You don't have to specify a providerName with your connection string as FuseCP will determine the correct database type according to the `DbType` token in your connection string automatically.
 So for example correct connection strings would be:

-- SQL Server: `DbType=SqlServer;Server=(local);Initial Catalog=SolidCP;uid=sa;pwd=Password12`
+- SQL Server: `DbType=SqlServer;Server=(local);Initial Catalog=FuseCP;uid=sa;pwd=Password12`
-- MySQL: `DbType=MySql;server=localhost;port=3306;database=SolidCP;uid=root;password=Password12`
+- MySQL: `DbType=MySql;server=localhost;port=3306;database=FuseCP;uid=root;password=Password12`
-- MariaDB: `DbType=MariaDb;server=localhost;port=3306;database=SolidCP;uid=root;password=Password12`
+- MariaDB: `DbType=MariaDb;server=localhost;port=3306;database=FuseCP;uid=root;password=Password12`
-- SQLite: `DbType=Sqlite;data source=App_Data\SolidCP.sqlite`
+- SQLite: `DbType=Sqlite;data source=App_Data\FuseCP.sqlite`